 Problem #3: The light...it burns!

-Most people don't realize that skylights can have blinds installed with them.
-They add a unique design element to the home as well—and they range in style: blackout, Venetian, and light filtering blinds.
+Most people don't realize that skylights can have shades installed with them.
+They add a unique design element to the home as well—and they range in style: blackout, Venetian, and light filtering shades.

 Problem #4: Is it hot in here or is it just me?

-Or, you could purchase a blind that is solar-powered—so it's using that hot sun's energy—to automatically close during the hottest part of the day.
+Or, you could purchase a shade that is solar-powered—so it's using that hot sun's energy—to automatically close during the hottest part of the day.

 Problem #5: Condensation meets drywall meets repair bill